liEric123/Leetcode/README.md

 To Compile file: javac "[file name]".java

-To Run the program: java "[file name]"
+To Run the program: java Solution

 #### I've also included tester programs (AI-generated) for that allow users to pass input directly through the terminal for easier debugging and interactive testing.

+#### To help others and myself visualize the algorithms, I created visualizations (AI-assisted) for many problems that help deepen our understanding of solutions.